Vitamin K Deficiency Bleeding in the Newborn

 What are the complications of vitamin K deficiency bleeding in the newborn?Vitamin K deficiency bleeding can lead to life-threatening problems.
 These include dangerous bleeding that can lead to brain damage or death.

 Can vitamin K deficiency bleeding in the newborn be prevented?This condition can be prevented.
 The American Academy of Pediatrics recommends that all newborns get a vitamin K shot.
-Your child will get a shot into his or her leg muscle.
+Your child will get a shot into his or her upper leg (thigh) muscle.
 This shot will be given soon after birth.
 This will prevent dangerous bleeding.

 Key points about vitamin K deficiency bleeding in the newborn